aws-samples/serverless-patterns/s3-b2bi-s3/README.md

    ```
 8. During the prompts:

    - Enter a stack name.
-I am assuming stack name to be `b2bi-stack2`.
+I am assuming the stack name to be `b2bi-stack2`.
    - Enter the desired AWS Region.
 Please refer to the documentation for the list of supported regions.
    - Enter `BusinessName`, `Email`, `Phone`, `EDI214InputBucketName`, `EDI214OutputBucketName`, `MyProfileId` and `MyTransformerId`.
 Please note the last four parameter values should be given as per the output from the `b2bi-stack1` output.